Your facility passes the inspection. First time.

-URS documents that don't trace through to FAT protocols.
-IQ executed without reference to approved DS.
-OQ parameters that were never rationally derived from the FDS.
-We structure the entire V-model from day one so every qualification document is evidence of something that was actually tested.
+| Qualification lifecycle gaps | URS doesn't trace to FAT protocols.
+IQ executed without DS reference.
+OQ parameters not derived from FDS. | V-model structured from day one — every qualification document is evidence of something that was tested, not assembled retrospectively | EU GMP |

-ISO 14644 Grade A/B/C/D boundaries that work on paper but fail under operational pressure.
-Airlock cascades that don't cascade correctly.
-Gowning routes that create contamination vectors.
-We design cleanrooms for how they will actually be operated — with the operators in the design session, not just the engineers.
+| Cleanroom design errors | Grade boundaries that fail under operational pressure.
+Airlocks that don't cascade.
+Gowning routes that create contamination vectors. | Cleanrooms designed for how they will be operated — operators in the design session, not just engineers.
+Pressure cascades and gowning routes verified at design stage. | ISO 14644 |

-Facilities that weren't designed with change control in mind cost significantly more to manage over their lifetime.
-We design change-managed systems — including document hierarchies, drawing revision controls, and as-built capture — as part of the initial engineering scope.
+| Change control not designed in | Facilities not designed with change control in mind cost significantly more to manage — document trails break on first modification. | Document hierarchies, drawing revision controls, and as-built capture built into the initial engineering scope — not retrofitted | EU GMP |

 Ongoing qualification, new suite fit-outs, CSV for multi-product platforms